golang/proposal/design/draft-workspace.md

 systems will not test that version requirements among the repository's modules are properly incremented to use changes in the modules.

+As a counterpoint to the above, most go.work files should exist outside of any
+repository: `go.work` files sholud only be used in repositories if they contain multiple tightly-coupled modules.
+If a repository contains a single module, or unrelated modules, there's not much utility to adding a `go.work` file because each user may have a different directory structure on their computer outside of that repository.

 ##### Example

 TODO(matloob): better example?
 This one doesn't show the scaling issue.